 If you’re a resident of Iowa with a qualifying condition, the next step to getting your medical marijuana card is to get a certification from a doctor.

 You’ll need to obtain a copy of your medical records that indicate you’ve been diagnosed with one of the qualifying conditions.
 Then, you’ll need to make an appointment with a licensed physician in Iowa for certification.
 Sign up with Heally to book an online appointment with a marijuana doctor in your state.

 Have your medical records available at this appointment.
-If the doctor determines that you do indeed qualify for medical CBD, they will fill out a Healthcare Practitioner Certification Form certifying that you have a qualifying diagnosis.
-Any MD, DO, ARNP, PA, APRN or podiatrist in Iowa can sign this application.
+If the doctor determines that you do indeed qualify for medical cannabis, they will fill out a Healthcare Practitioner Certification Form certifying that you have a qualifying diagnosis.
+Any MD, DO, ARNP, PA, APRN, or podiatrist in Iowa can sign this application.
 You can also have the physician sign a Waiver Form if deemed necessary to allow you to increase your THC purchase limit.

 3. Complete the Application